gch910/groovetube/README.md

 #### User Authorization
+The login page offers a simple but elegent display for entering user credentials.
 User authentication is handled in Flask using the flask_login package.
 The werkzeug.security package is used for password hashing.
 Passwords are not saved to the database, only password hashes.
 When users log in, the password they provide is rehashed and checked against the original encrypted password hash to verify credentials.

 ![signin]